davinryan/aws-associate-architect/safe-architect/A.questions-i-didnt-know.md

-Allows internal stakeholders time needed to align with the development organization Gains commitment from the Agile Release Trains (ARTs) on when Enabler Features will be delivered Customers, Suppliers, and partners understand how Solutions will evolve and participate in achieving the Vision Shows stakeholders what Features are forecast for the next three Program Increments (PIs)
+Allows internal stakeholders time needed to align with the development organization Gains commitment from the Agile Release Trains (ARTs) on when Enabler Features will be delivered Customers, Suppliers, and partners understand how Solutions will evolve and participate in achieving the Vision Shows stakeholders what Features are forecast for the next three Planning Intervals (PIs)

 What is an anti-pattern regarding an attribute of Agile architecture?